-- 1. Maintain 25 year replacement schedule. - 2.
+- 1. Maintain 25 year replacement schedule, as fiscally feasible. - 2.
 Pre-plan replacement so specifications are written and out for bid greater than 365 days before a tender is obsolete. - 3.
 Maintain all systems and perform proper annual inspections. - 4.
 Provide at a minimum 250gpm for 30 minutes within 7 road miles of a station.